SECURITY

 structural, not promised.

-• Prompt injection cannot bypass, locked content was never passed to the LLM
+• Prompt injection cannot bypass it — restricted content was never in context

 Access Control Architecture